 By contrast, the weight must be 35 inches from ground zero to get the maximum 50-inch switching differential.
 That would result in about 8 inches between the “high” and “high high” levels.

 Step 4: Wiring

-Once you’ve figured out the weight position and your switching levels, you can wire the Kari to your waterproof enclosure.
+Once you’ve figured out the weight position and your switching levels, you’ll need to install float switch wiring to your waterproof enclosure.
 Make sure you seal the cable entrance with a cable gland.

 For wiring instructions, refer to the user manual, or our new float switch wiring guide.

 Each Kari Float Switch model will have a different number of conductors that need to be wired into different places.
 Typically, they share a common wire to complete the circuit.
 However, some of the models have isolated switch points that you can wire to a lower voltage alarm circuit, for example.

 Kari Float Switch Installation For Fill Control (form B, Normally Closed)

 You’ll follow the same basic steps you did for empty control, but you have to reverse the way you determine your levels.
 Let’s use a KA-4L5E, which will control duplex pumps with a low alarm.
 It also has built-in hysteresis to control the on/off logic.

 You need to prevent over-filling your tank, so start by choosing when you want the pump to turn off.
 For the KA-4L5E, this is the “high high” level.